-The following are frequently asked questions about the flu and COVID-19 and the importance of getting an annual flu shot.
+The following are frequently asked questions about the flu, COVID-19 and vaccine protection.

-“Because some of the symptoms of flu and COVID-19 are similar, it may be hard to tell the difference based on symptoms alone, and testing may be needed to help determine the cause of those symptoms,” Dr. Sharieff says.
+“Because some of the symptoms of COVID-19 and flu are similar, it may be hard to tell the difference based on symptoms alone, and testing may be needed to help determine the cause of those symptoms,” Dr. Sharieff says.

 Similarities in symptoms between flu and COVID-19 include: